• Skip to main content

 You might be wondering "What is the cause of cravings?"
 Even though it is predominantly your brain looking for a reward, a high-carb diet can result in spikes and drops in your blood sugar levels.
 This sudden drop in blood sugar can increase your unhealthy cravings that make you want to hike up your sugar intake.

-If you're a snacker, keep high-protein snacks like snickerdoodle protein bars on hand that you actually enjoy to help keep protein intake high and still enjoy what you eat.
+If you're a snacker, keep high-protein snacks like snickerdoodle protein bars on hand that you actually enjoy to help keep your protein intake high and still enjoy what you eat.

-It's why I came up with the Protein Power Ebook- to help busy moms stay fueled.. and indulged.
+It's why I came up with the Strong and Sweet Protein Guide- to help busy moms stay fueled.. and indulged with dessert-like snacks that have 17 grams of protein or more.

 9. Lower blood pressure